Being a Friend of More or Less

 BBC Radio 4's More or Less has been running since 2001.
 I've been involved as a guest on the programme since the very first series, and being introduced as a "Friend of More or Less" is a badge of honour.

-Here's a run through the items I can remember being involved with over the years, starting with the most recent:
+Here are the items I remember being involved with over the years, starting with the most recent:

 2024: I chose one of the programme's Numbers of the Year.
 Mine was 1,425,775,850, the overly precise population of India when it overtook China in April.